rossta/rossta.github.com/source/blog/2019-12-03-overpacking-a-common-webpacker-mistake.html.md

 So what were the changes?

-> [Subscribe to my newsletter](https://signup.rossta.net) to learn more about using webpack with Rails.
+> [Subscribe to my newsletter](https://buttondown.email/joyofrails), Joy of Rails, to get notified about new content.

 ### A Common Problem